5 Tips for Managing Sick Days as a Freelancer

 4. Take Time to Rest

 It’s important that you make every effort to recover your health quickly.
-To do that, focus entirely on resting and restoring your health.
+To do that, focus on resting and restoring your health.
 Don’t waste your physical and mental energy trying to manage the “simple” tasks such as emails or social media.
-In an effort to be productive, you might actually slow longer recovery cycle.
+In an effort to be productive, you might actually prolong your recovery cycle.

 5. Don’t Abuse Sick Days

 Perhaps most importantly, don’t abuse your “unlimited” sick day privileges.
-You should be able to work through a minor cold or mild seasonal allergies.
-If you start getting sick late in the week, try to push through and recover during the weekend.
+You should be able to work through a minor cold or seasonal allergy.
+If you start getting sick late in the week, try to push through and recover during the weekend if possible.

 Make every effort to deliver work on time for your clients and only take sick days when you really need to.
 As a freelancer, you need to decide when to take time off and when to work through a cold.
 You won’t have a very successful business if you take advantage of “unlimited” sick days.